aviperetz91/my-budget/README.md

-An app that tracks the financial situation
+An app that tracks the financial status

 link: https://mybudgetapp.000webhostapp.com/